 DuroMax installs quality mufflers in their open-frame generators to suppress noise, but these models are always going to be a bit noisy.

-Unlike XP12000EH which has a 457cc engine, this model has a 500cc engine so I thought it is gonna be a bit loud.
+Unlike XP12000EH which has a 457cc engine, this model has a 500cc engine so I thought it was gonna be a bit loud.

 To verify my doubt, I conducted a noise test from 5 feet and 30 feet under no load just like I did with XP12000EH.